-- (a) a standard telephone service where some of the customers are residential or small business customers; or - (b) a public mobile telecommunications service; or - (c) a carriage service which enables end users to access the Internet.
+- a standard telephone service where some of the customers are residential or small business customers; or - a public mobile telecommunications service; or - a carriage service which enables end users to access the Internet.

 A carriage service intermediary who arranges the supply of the services referred to above qualifies as an eligible carriage service provider.
-At the end of year, TIO had 1,686 service providers as members.
-During the financial year, 165 members joined TIO and 69 members left the scheme.
+At the end of year, TIO had 1,713 service providers as members.
+During the financial year, 133 members joined TIO and 54 members left the scheme.

-TIO referred seven providers to the ACMA in FY2023 for failing to join TIO as required by the legislation.
-Since referral to ACMA, six of these entities have since joined and one was deemed not required to join.
+TIO referred four providers to the ACMA in FY2024 for failing to join TIO as required by the legislation.
+Since referral to ACMA, one of these entities has since joined TIO with the remaining providers under investigation.